Mulares/Classical_risk_model/README.md

 After obtaining this model, simulations will be conducted for different time horizons, to estimate the probability of ruin.
 This probability indicates the chances of the insurance company reaching bankruptcy.

-All the necessary theory used in the process is described in the notebook file.
+All the necessary theory used in the process, and the detailed instruction for the calculations, is described in the notebook file.

 ## Technologies